bytex-solutions/snamp/README.md

 mvn clean package
 ```

+## Running tests
+SNAMP project contains two category of tests:

+* Unit tests located in their bundles and running at `test` phase
+* Integration tests located in `osgi-tests` project

+It is necessary to install all OSGi bundles into local Maven repository before running integration tests.
+Therefore, integration tests can be executed at `site` build phase of `osgi-tests` project

+## Profiles
+SNAM project provides the following Maven profiles:

+* `Development` profile disables all unit and integrations tests in the project
+* `Release` profile enables building final `zip` archive with SNAMP Platform

 ## Code Conventions and Optimization Techniques
 Optimization techniques used in SNAMP are based on [HotSpot Perofmance Techniques](https://wikis.oracle.com/display/HotSpotInternals/PerformanceTechniques).
 > premature optimization is the root of all evil - Donald Knuth